actor-framework/actor-framework/manual/Actors.rst

 others to access it.
 The only way to modify the state of an actor is sending messages to it.

-CAF provides several actor implementations, each covering a particular use case.
-The available implementations differ in three characteristics: (1) dynamically or statically typed, (2) class-based or function-based, and (3) using asynchronous event handlers or blocking receives.
-These three characteristics can be combined freely, with one exception: statically typed actors are always event-based.
-For example, an actor can have dynamically typed messaging, implement a class, and use blocking receives.
-The common base class for all user-defined actors is called ``local_actor``.
+CAF provides several ways to implement actors, each covering a particular use case.
+We distinguish between these characteristics: (1) dynamically or statically typed, and (2) state-based or function-based.
+These characteristics can be combined freely.
+For example, an actor can have dynamically typed messaging and implement a state class.

 Dynamically typed actors are more familiar to developers coming from Erlang or Akka.
 They (usually) enable faster prototyping but require extensive unit